How to look for records of... Royal Navy operations and correspondence 1660-1914

 The guide does not cover records of personnel.
 For these records see our guides on Royal Navy ratings before 1853, Royal Navy ratings 1853-1923, Royal Navy commissioned officers, Royal Navy warrant officers.

 There have been various administrative bodies at the head of the Royal Navy since the 16th century.
-Details of naval operations are found largely in the records of these bodies and an understanding of their respective roles will help you in your research.
+Details of naval operations are found largely in the records of these bodies and an understanding of their respective roles and overlapping responsibilities may help you in your research.
 These are the three most significant:

 2.1 Board of Admiralty